-By Matthew Farnsworth, Partner and Lachlan Harrison-Smith, Senior Associate
+By Matthew Farnsworth, Partner

 In April, we posted about forthcoming changes to the breach reporting regime for AFS licensees and credit licensees under changes to the Corporations Act 2001 (Cth) (Corporations Act).

 As we head towards the new regime coming into effect on 1 October 2021, ASIC has recently finished taking submissions on a Draft Regulatory Guide 78 (Draft Guide).

 From 1 October 2021, an AFS licensee must report to ASIC within 30 days after it ‘first knows that, or is reckless with respect to whether, there are reasonable grounds to believe [a] reportable situation has arisen’.

 One of the new changes is that an investigation lasting longer than 30 days into whether there is a ‘reportable situation’ will itself be a ‘reportable situation’.
 If not resolved within that time, the ongoing investigation must itself be reported to ASIC within 30 days.

 Below we examine the new obligation to report ‘investigations’ lasting longer than 30 days.

 The changes will apply to investigations that were ongoing prior to 1 October 2021.
 It will be important to understand when the ‘clock’ starts so as not to be caught out inadvertently by the new requirements.

 A: The Draft Guide builds on the information already available in the Explanatory Memorandum (EM).